 If you see any corrosion on the battery or terminals, remove the cables from the terminals and clean with a wire brush.
 You can neutralize the acid with a solution of baking soda and water.

-Note: Electrical or electronic accessories or components added to the vehicle by the dealer or the owner may adversely affect battery performance and durability.
+Note: Electrical or electronic accessories or components added to the vehicle by the dealer or the owner (e.g. spot lights, electric winch, etc.) may adversely affect vehicle performance and durability.